Have a great idea for an app? Don’t wait to patent it.

 Finally, your patent must qualify as “useful.”
 This doesn’t mean that your app can’t exist merely for entertainment or anything like that.
 Instead, what it means is that your app has to work, at least in theory.
 This is the restriction that prevents people from patenting things like “a cream that reverses baldness” without knowing anything about biochemistry.
 It is what requires you to develop a very concrete and detailed explanation of precisely how your app works, rather than just claiming ownership over an app that accomplishes some general task without needing to know how.

-File A Provisional Patent Application
+1. Filing a Provisional Patent Application

 The Provisional Patent Application allows you to secure a filing date for your patent.
 Most app developers do this first because it is cheaper than a non-provisional patent application and doesn’t require the extra effort of a formal patent claim.